c3ai-lab/zkDAI/README.md

 sudo serve -s build
 ```

 The frontend will be available at localhost:5000.
 Try to hit the "Connect with MetaMask" button.
 If that does not work, click the icon of the MetaMask browser extension (top right corner), select your desired account, click the three little dots on the top right, select connected sites and connect to site manually.
 Enter localhost:5000 and hit connect.
 You should now be able to see the frontend, separated in "Your Cash" and "Cash Pool".
+Your cash shows any transactions, that are validated and ready to be claimed.
+Cash pool shows every transaction on the SecretNote (of course only hashed values, that nobody can make sense of).